For details about how I compiled the list and to view numbers 185 – 61, scroll to the bottom of the page.

 57. Machines (Or ‘Back To Humans’) (May/Taylor), The Works, 1984

 Quite unlike anything else in the Queen canon — and showing a welcome willingness to jettison traditional forms and structures in a manner reminiscent of their early albums — the conflict in the lyrics between humans and machines seems to be mirrored by the interplay between guitar/bass/drums and programmed Fairlight synthesizer ‘mechanical’ sounds.
 Best moment: the recurring hammer blows of guitar, bass and drums, beginning at 0:46 (used to bring the band to the stage on the Works tour).

 56. You Take My Breath Away (Mercury), A Day At The Races, 1976

 Almost a solo Freddie effort, this is a beautifully naked and tender love song.
-On stage it was performed with just piano and voice – and for the early performance at Hyde Park, Freddie sang falsetto parts.
-Best moment: the exquisite final line – “To tell you when I’ve found you / I love you”.
+On stage it was performed with just piano and voice — and for an early performance of the song at Hyde Park, Freddie sang falsetto parts.
+Best moment: the exquisite final line — “To tell you when I’ve found you / I love you”.

 55. Bijou (Queen), Innuendo, 1991